-ULTIMATE POLAR EXPEDITION SHIPS National Geographic Explorer and our new National Geographic Endurance are both purpose-built expedition ships, whose designs are informed by 50-plus years of Lindblad Expeditions' polar experience.
+ULTIMATE POLAR EXPEDITION SHIPS National Geographic Explorer is a purpose-built expedition ship, and the only newly converted ship whose design is informed by 50-plus years of Lindblad's polar expedition experience, plus the collective 170 years of expedition experience the Lindblad Expeditions-National Geographic alliance represents.
 National Geographic Orion is also a purpose-built expedition ship, commissioned in 2004 and constructed to traverse vast expanses of the Southern Ocean, from the tropics to the polar reaches.
-National Geographic Explorer and Orion are ice-class polar vessels, with DNV Ice 1A, ice-classed hulls.
-National Geographic Endurance has the highest ice class of any polar passenger ship, plus the patented X-bow® for the smoothest most comfortable ride.
-Each ship, equipped with state-of-theart exploration tools, is an unparalleled base for explorations.
-And, each is supremely welcoming, with unique interior designs, incorporating careful attention to details and comfort.
-National Geographic Explorer accommodates 148 guests in 81 outside-facing cabins; National Geographic Orion, 102 guests in 53 outside-facing cabins; and National Geographic Endurance, 126 guests in 69 outside-facing cabins, including 56 standard cabins and 13 suites.
-All three ships enable the fullest expression of our signature style: an intimate, learning-oriented expedition environment.
+Both are ice-class polar operating vessels, built to demanding technical specifications with DNV Ice 1A, ice-classed hulls.
+Both are beautiful ships as well, designed with careful attention to details and comfort.
+National Geographic Explorer accomodates 148 guests in 81 outside-facing cabins.
+National Geographic Orion accommodates 102 guests in 53 outside-facing cabins.
+Both ships are equipped with state-of-the-art tools for exploration, making them each an unparalleled base for explorations, and enabling the fullest expression of our signature style: an intimate, learning-oriented expedition environment.

 The captains of the Lindblad-National Geographic fleet are extraordinary mariners.
-For example, Leif Skog, Lindblad VP of Marine Operations and Master of the National Geographic Explorer, has been navigating vessels in Antarctica nearly every season since 1979 on over 200 polar voyages.
+For example, Leif Skoq, Lindblad VP of Marine Operations and Master of the National Geographic Explorer, has been navigating vessels in Antarctica nearly every season since 1979 on over 200 polar voyages.
 As Chairman of the IAATO Marine Committee (Int'l Assn. of Antarctic Tour Operators), he was a primary architect of the IAATO Emergency Contingency Plan for all vessels operating in Antarctica.

-Here is a partial list of staff during our Antarctic season: clockwise from above: Expedition leader Jonathan Zaccaria, Lindblad-National Geographic certified photo instructor Michael S. Nolan, naturalists Gabriela Rodan and Jessica Farrer, undersea specialist Paul North, and veteran polar naturalist Tom Ritchie.
+Here is a partial list of staff during our Antarctic season: clockwise from above: expedition leader Russell Evans, Lindblad-National Geographic certified photo instructor Michael S. Nolan, naturalist and birder Brent Stephenson, naturalist Elise Lockton, undersea specialist Paul North, veteran polar naturalist Tom Ritchie.